ifneq/raid/README.md

 A comprehensive framework for creating team-based raid/mission systems in Roblox games.
 This system provides a flexible architecture for implementing objective-based gameplay with multiple phases and customizable mechanics.

+## Note
+As this is a server implementation, I've attached an example client under example_client.lua, as well as a the UI under UIClient.rbxm

 ## Features

 - **Modular Phase System**: Create missions with multiple sequential objectives